Mary Ziegler

-Mary Ziegler is an American legal historian.
-She is the Martin Luther King Jr. Professor of law at the University of California, Davis School of Law.
+Mary R. Ziegler (born 1982) is an American legal scholar.
+She is the Martin Luther King Jr. Professor of Law at the University of California, Davis School of Law.

 Early life and education

 Ziegler was born in 1982 and grew up in Montana.
 She graduated from Phillips Academy Andover in 2000 and Harvard College in 2004, where she published short stories in the Harvard Advocate and taught English as a second language to refugee students through the Refugee Summer Youth Enrichment program.
 Ziegler then earned her JD from Harvard Law School in 2007.
 She lives in California with her husband and daughter.

 Career

 Law

 After graduating from law school, Ziegler clerked for Justice John Dooley of the Vermont Supreme Court before completing a Ruebhausen postgraduate fellowship at Yale Law School.
 She began work as an assistant professor at the Saint Louis University School of Law in 2010 before joining the faculty at Florida State University College of Law in 2013.
 She was a visiting professor at Harvard Law School in spring 2022 and joined the law faculty at UC Davis in the fall of 2022.